 Consideration of the child's disability would be made prior to admission.
-However, the school is fully accessible and we work closely Paediatricians, Physiotherapy and Occupational Therapy to ensure the support we provide in school will meet the needs of the child.
+However, the school is fully accessible and we work closely with a range of professionals including Paediatricians, Physiotherapy, Occupational Therapy and Speech and Language Therapy practitioners to ensure the support we provide in school will meet the needs of the child.